kanzixiang666/Squirrel-Tracker-Project/README.md

     - located at: /sightings/maps

-A view that lists all squirrel sightings with links to view each sightings
+A page that lists all squirrel sightings with links to view each sightings

     - located at: /sightings/data